-- 68. Works shall be undertaken in accordance with the certified NMP, DMMP, GCMP and SMP. - 69.
-No processing, washing, crushing or screening of gravel shall be carried out on the site. - 70.
-The consent holder shall maintain the site in a clean and tidy manner.
-Redundant machinery and equipment not required for the operation of the quarry (or for other residential and farming activities on the site) shall be removed from site. - 71.
-The consent holder shall undertake pest plant management across the site for the duration of the consent. - 72.
-No backfill or any other material shall be stored or stockpiled on the river side (outside) of the stopbank, except for topsoil awaiting reinstatement placement on that day.
+- 67. No quarrying activities shall take place within 100m of horticultural activities on neighbouring properties between the months of January and May (inclusive). - 68.
+Stockpiles in the Stage 2 area within 100m of the apple orchard boundary shall be removed over the drier months of January to May (inclusive).
+No soil stockpiles may be placed within 100 m of horticultural activities on neighbouring properties. - 69.
+The Consent Holder may use polymer or chemical stabilization to limit the dust generation.
+Waste Oil or Reprocessed Oil shall not be used to control dust. - 70.
+The consent holder shall undertake meteorological monitoring (i.e., wind direction, wind speed, temperature and relative humidity) on site and store this data electronically and it shall be made available to the Council's Team Leader Monitoring & Enforcement on request. - 71.
+Machinery movement over stockpiled soil is prohibited, other than in the construction of the proposed noise bund on the northern boundary. - 72.
+No backfill or any other material shall be stored or stockpiled on the river side (outside) of the stopbank, unless except for topsoil awaiting reinstatement placement on that day.
 In the event that there is temporarily stockpiled material on the river side of the stopbanks and heavy rain is forecast, the stockpiled material shall be relocated to the landward side of the stopbank. - 73.
-Stockpiled materials (excluding soil and any materials to be used for backfilling on the same day, shall be located in the area identified on the Landscape Mitigation Plan as 'Stockpile and Service Area'.
+Stockpiled materials (excluding soil covered by condition 78), other than those and any materials to be used for backfilling on the same day, shall be located in the area identified on the Landscape Mitigation Plan as 'Stockpile and Service Area'.
 This area shall be excavated to a level 1m below existing ground level.
-Stockpiles in this area shall be managed so as to be no greater than 4m in height above the lowered ground level (3m above surrounding ground level). - 74.
-No excavations shall be undertaken if heavy rain is forecast in the period before measures can be implemented to secure the excavated area and any stockpiles from the effects of overland flows. - 75.
-If heavy rain is forecast, heavy machinery shall be moved inside the stopbank for overnight storage.
-This condition is not intended to prevent machinery from backfilling excavations to meet other conditions of this consent or RM220578 under conditions of rising groundwater levels. - 76.
-All practicable measures shall be undertaken to prevent, as a result of the works: - (a) erosion of the Motueka River berm; and - (b) the discharge of sediment to the Motueka River.
+Gravel-Setockpiles in this area shall be managed so as to be no greater than 4m in height above the lowered ground level (3m above surrounding ground level).
+Soil stockpiles shall be no greater than 3m in height (2m above surrounding ground level). - 74.
+The consent holder shall maintain the site in a clean and tidy manner.
+Redundant machinery and equipment not required for the operation of the quarry shall be removed from site. - 74.
+No excavations shall be undertaken if heavy rain is forecast in the period before measures can be implemented to secure the excavated area and any stockpiles from the effects of overland flows.

+75. If heavy rain is forecast, heavy machinery shall be moved inside the stopbank for overnight storage.
+This condition is not intended to prevent machinery from backfilling excavations to meet other conditions of this consent or RM220578 under conditions of rising groundwater levels.

+76. All practicable measures shall be undertaken to prevent, as a result of the works:

+- (a) erosion of the Motueka River berm; and - (b) the discharge of sediment to the Motueka River.